xtompie/dx/article.md

 I'm developing a dropdown in JS, so why is there C++ compilation involved? o.O There are framework features that you need to understand.
 Debugging may require additional tools.
-Performance issues may arise when dealing with large amounts of data.
+Over time, more data/elements will need to be handled and performance problems will arise.
-When you deploy your app to production, your framework may be outdated and lack the latest super functionalities.
+The very first time you deploy an application to production, your framework may be outdated and lacking the latest super functionality.
 You become locked into an old framework version and may remain there indefinitely.
 I believe everyone can add their own experiences and challenges to this list.